calmsu/arcs/docs/annotating.md

 ![relation](../img/docs/relation.png)

-You can select the resource which has the same image from the resources which you can see in the annotation dialogue and click on ‘Save’ to relate the two resources.
+You can select the resource which has the same image from the resources which you can see in the annotation dialogue and click on `Save` to relate the two resources.

 When you hover over an annotation, you can view its type and preview in a